bhauman/lein-figwheel/README.md

 If you write [**reloadable code**](https://github.com/bhauman/lein-figwheel#writing-reloadable-code), figwheel can facilitate automated live interactive programming.
-Every time you save your ClojureScript source file the changes are sent to the browser so you can see the effects of modifying your code in real time.
-This is different than interactive programming in the browser-repl where you need to cherry pick which changes to send and which processes to start, etc.
+Every time you save your ClojureScript source file, the changes are sent to the browser so that you can see the effects of modifying your code in real time.

 #### Supports Node.js